moyinoluwa-agbaje/Investigate-a-Dataset/README.md

 ## Key Insights for Presentation

 - Removing unwanted columns off the table for better exploration and analysis.
-Also, the last two columns with '_adj' will be adjusted to avoid possible mixup or confusion.
+Also, the last two columns with '_adj' were adjusted to avoid possible mixup or confusion.
-- Column(s) have right skewness.
+- Column(s) that have right skewness.
 - Percentage distribution of genres.
 - Relationship between runtime and average vote.
 - Correlation between average vote, release year and popularity.